andrewconnell/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 ### Debug the Azure Function project locally

 Now that the project is coded and settings are configured, run the Azure Function project locally.
-A command window appears and provides output from the running function.
+A command window appears and provides output from the running function. **Note**: you will need the Microsoft Azure Storage Emulator running (you can find it in your start menu), for more information see [Configuring and Using the Storage Emulator with Visual Studio](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-emulator-using#initializing-and-running-the-storage-emulator)

 ![](Images/16b.png)